Boosie353/Test/README.md

 ● Analyse the dataset, including appropriate visualisations Note down all the findings and conclusions you’re making in a report at the end

+The data used was from the following link https://www.google.com/covid19/mobility/index.html?hl=en .
+The file size is unfortunately too large to be loaded on Github even after compressing the file.

 # Section C: Problem-Solving

 Please implement the K-means algorithm and meet the following requirements: